 Back-to-School Planning During COVID-19

-As back-to-school season approaches and the COVID-19 pandemic continues, parents and students may be facing new uncertainties.
+As the COVID-19 pandemic continues, parents and students may be facing new uncertainties.
 Conditions across the world differ widely and continue to change rapidly.
 In addition, school reopening policies vary and often include instruction and scheduling options.
 With so many unknowns, making decisions as a parent can be difficult.

 - CDC Considerations for Schools